Newsletter-June 23rd, 2025

 Analysis

 Low importance.
-A significant increase may lead to lower mortgage interest rates.
+An indication of mortgage credit demand.
+Significant weakness may lead to lower rates.

 8:30 am, et